-Please note, the chimp house is currently closed due to maintenance work until mid July.
-However, you will still be able to see our chimps in their outdoor habitat.
+Please note, the chimp house is currently closed due to maintenance work until January 2019.
+Sorry for any inconvenience caused by this.

 Chimpanzee's have got strict social rules and their very loud high pitched calls and shouts show the sophisticated ways that they communicate with one another.

 Their enclosure is specially designed to give them the most natural setting as possible.
 They spend the majority of their time in their large outdoor enclosure with access to trees and high sway poles.
 Indoors their specially designed enclosures ensure we can communicate with the chimpanzees safely and provide sheltered environments for sleeping and playing.